UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

 single core per Central Processing Unit (CPU) and therefore it could only perform a single computation at the time (serial program).

-Nowadays computer architechures are more complex than the single core CPU mentioned already.
+Nowadays computer architectures are more complex than the single core CPU mentioned already.
 For instance, common architectures include those where several cores in a CPU share a common memory space and also those where CPUs are connected through some network interconnect.